EconometricInstitute/feb22012-programming-website/data/week6/8-packages-libraries-maven.md

 </dependencies>
 ```

-In XML, comments are contained between `<!–` and `–>` symbols.
+In XML, comments are contained between `<!-` and `->` symbols.
 Within the `dependencies` definition above, a single `dependency` is defined, which refers to the groupId, artifactId and version 3.6.1 of the Apache Commons Math library.
 This instructs the Maven plugin of Eclipse that it should download the Apache Commons Math library with this particular version (if it has not already done so before) and all its dependencies, and add it to our project.
 If we want to add more libraries, we can just add more `<dependency> ... </dependency>` definitions underneath the first one, as long as they are contained between the `<dependencies>` and `</dependencies>` tags of the file.
-Alternatively, you can use Eclipse’s graphical editor for the `pom.xml` file, which contains a tab “Dependencies” that allow you to add dependencies by entering a groupId, an artifactId and a version of the libraries you want to add to your project.
+Alternatively, you can use Eclipse's graphical editor for the `pom.xml` file, which contains a tab “Dependencies” that allow you to add dependencies by entering a groupId, an artifactId and a version of the libraries you want to add to your project.

 When you add dependencies to your project, usually the required libraries are immediately added and downloaded by Eclipse.
 In some cases, it may run into trouble, for example if an internet connection is not available to download the libraries you requested.